 Remove the nuts (14), and separate the pump casing and gasket set (23) from the intermediate (22).
+Clean the mating surfaces of the intermediate and pump casing.
 Tie and tag the gaskets, or measure and record their thickness for ease of reassembly.